wp-plugins/megamenu/readme.txt

 The technical stuff:

-* Mega Menu will not pick up styling from your old menu, but the built in theme editor will allow you to tailor your Mega Menu styling to your theme.
+* This plugin will not pick up styling from your old menu, but the built in theme editor will allow you to tailor your Mega Menu styling to your theme.
 * Your theme will need a registered Theme Location to work
 * The menu CSS is dynamically parsed SCSS.
 Developers can create their own SCSS file if needed - just copy the megamenu.css file to your theme directory and make any required edits.
 * The parsed SCSS is cached for performance.
 The cache is refreshed when a menu is saved or a theme has been created/updated.
-* Mega Menu is compatible with Widget & Menu Output Cache plugin (https://wordpress.org/plugins/widget-output-cache/) as well as WP Super Cache.
+* Max Mega Menu is compatible with Widget & Menu Output Cache plugin (https://wordpress.org/plugins/widget-output-cache/) as well as WP Super Cache.
 * Behind the scenes, all menu widgets are stored as standard WordPress widgets in a new widget area that the plugin creates.

 Recommended Widgets: